citrushack/Citrushack2021/README.md

 - what-input - removes default border when elements are selected such as buttons.
 - react-scroll - used to scroll to different sections via navbar
 - react-accessible-accordion - used for accordion component
+- ogl - used for the custom mouse trails
+- tsparticles - used for the particles